cosanlab/nltools/docs/reference.rst

-.. neurosynth documentation master file, created by sphinx-quickstart on Tue Dec 30 10:29:31 2014.
+.. neurolearn documentation master file, created by sphinx-quickstart on Thu Jun  4 07:22:28 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.